 My husband and I love traditional pitha recipes.
 Apart from this Doodh puli, patishapta, mug daler vaja puli pitha all are common pithe recipes in my kitchen in winter.
 Though Makar Sankranti or poush sankranti is the ideal time for making pithe I prepare such pitha recipes whenever I wish to have it.
 As I told you before I kept the khejur gurer patali and liquid nolen gur in my freezer.

-Make this Makar Sankranti or Poush sankranti special super soft pithe or pitha bengali dudh puli recipe at home.
+Make this Makar Sankranti or Poush sankranti special super soft dudh puli pithe or puli pitha recipe at home at ease.
+My step by step simple method can help you at their best.
 After trying let me know your valuable comment about thispoush sankranti or Makar Sankranti special sweet by writing it down in the comment section below.

 Prep time: 20 mins